NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

    			:alt: CTCF motif

 We will use `this data set <https://www.encodeproject.org/experiments/ENCSR572DUJ/>`_, from ENCODE.
 This page shows information about this particular experiment, along the experimental protocols and analysis pipelines used.
 Scroll down a bit and select the tab "File details".
-Now you will see a list of file available for download.
+Now you will see a list of files available for download.
 We will use the bed files with "pseudoreplicated idr thresholded peaks".
 Download this file:

 .. code-block:: bash